 BETTY LOU: The sternwheeler, Betty Lou, was built at the Old Lock 7 in Georgetown, Pennsylvania on the Ohio River mile 36.5 in 1998.
 The hull is all steel construction.
 It is 100′ x 20′ x 6′.
 She has three decks, a kitchen, a living room, four bedrooms, and three bathrooms.
 She is fully air conditioned and uses electric heat.
 The main power is 175 H.P.
 Cummins.
 The Betty Lou also has a 40 k.w. generator.
 The Betty Lou was built by Captain Bud Crain.
 She is currently owned by Bud and Betty Crain.

-CLAIRE E: The Claire E is just a couple of yards away from the W.P.
+CLAIRE E: The Claire E was just a couple of yards away from the W.P.
 Snyder, Jr. on the other side of the Muskingum River in Marietta, Ohio.
 The boat was originally built as a diesel sternwheeler towboat by Dravo and Sardish at Neville Island, PA, for Clyde Paden and J.C.
 Williamson in 1926.
 She was rebuilt in 1967 at Fly, Ohio.
 She is 114 feet long and 18 feet wide.
 In March 1939, she was sold to Monongahela & Ohio Dredging Company, in 1960 to Beaver Towing and in 1962 to Seneca Towing.
 In 1966, the boat was purchased by Gene and Clair Fitch of Hebron, Ohio and renamed in 1967.
 They converted her to a pleasure boat.
 Under the ownership of Harley Noland, the Claire E was refurbished as a bed and breakfast.
-In 2003, the boat was sold to Dr. Roger And erson who will keep her in Marietta as a bed and breakfast and cruise the Ohio River.
+In 2003, the boat was sold to Dr. Roger Anderson.
+In 2016 Captain R.C.
+Heckert purchased the Claire E and renovations are planned.

 DONNA RAE: The Donna Rae was built by John Fadeley and family at their home in Robinson Township, PA.
 The construction of the boat started in May 1984 and was completed in May 1988.
 The boat is 71 feet long and 16 feet wide.
 It is powered by a 471 Detroit Diesel.
 The paddlewheel is 14 feet in diameter and 8 feet 6 inches wide.